- Kuna School District

 Winter Weather Information

-The Kuna School District will use the following methods to notify parents about an inclement weather closure by 5:30 a.m.:
+The Kuna School District will use the following methods to notify parents, staff and students about an inclement weather closure by 5:30 a.m.:

 - Text Message